-Applicants will be excluded from participation in the Call and from the award if they are in one of the situations referred to in Articles 136(1) of the EU Financial Regulation.
+Applicants will be excluded from participation in the Call and from the award if they are in one of the situations referred to in Articles 138(1) of the EU Financial Regulation.

-As evidence, the applicants will have to submit a declaration of honour on exclusion criteria and absence of conflict of interest.
-Following the designation decision, the winning consortium will be requested to submit recently issued evidence (e.g. registration and tax certificates, judicial records) in support of the declaration of honour, in accordance with Article 137 of the EU Financial Regulation.
+As evidence, the applicants (i.e. the Coordinator and all the proposed partners participating in the applicant consortium) will have to submit a declaration of honour on exclusion criteria and absence of conflict of interest.
+Following the designation decision, the winning consortium may be requested to submit recently issued evidence (e.g. registration and tax certificates, judicial records) in support of the declaration of honour, in accordance with Article 139 of the EU Financial Regulation.